pyvideo/richard/docs/dev_hacking.rst

 ..
 Note::

-   Richard is pretty new and is under heavy development.
-As such, the documentation for it sucks and the installation guide may have as much of a chance of helping you install Richard as it does helping you make a quiche.
+   richard is pretty new and is under heavy development.
+As such, the documentation for it sucks and the installation guide may have as much of a chance of helping you install richard as it does helping you make a quiche.

    I'm really sorry about that, but I'm still bootstrapping the project.

-Richard requires a bunch of stuff to run.
+richard requires a bunch of stuff to run.
 I'm going to talk about this stuff in two groups:

 1. stuff that you should install with your package manager